.png)

 Carolina Life Cabin Tour

-Get a behind-the-scenes look at Hart Square from the person who knows it best.
-We will explore several cabin interiors, learn about the tools and inventions of the nineteenth century, and experience daily life for the pioneers.
-Hart Square’s historic log cabin collection is the largest in the nation.
+On a behind-the-scenes look at Hart Square Village, we will explore several cabin interiors, learn about the tools and inventions of the nineteenth century, and experience daily life for this area's inhabitants and settlers.
+Hart Square’s historic log cabin collection is the largest in the nation, and during this station, you will get a sample of what it was like to live in Early America.
+We will engage in many compare and contrast exercises as we look at life then and now!

 Judy Sigmon - Apple Cider Making